gitter-badger/ecs/README.md

 ```
 class HealthSystem : IEcsRunSystem {
-    EcsRunSystemType IEcsRunSystem.GetRunSystemType () {
-        // Should returns type of run system,
-        // when Run method will be called - Update() or FixedUpdate.
-        return EcsRunSystemType.Update;
-    }

     void IEcsRunSystem.Run () {
-        // Will be called each FixedUpdate().
+        // Will be called on each EcsSystems.Run() call.
     }
 }
 ```